-It's part of a trend of former U.S. intelligence officers going to work for foreign governments with questionable human rights records that is worrying officials in Washington and prompting calls from some members of Congress for greater scrutiny of an opaque and lucrative market.
+It's part of a trend of former U.S. intelligence officers going to work for foreign governments with questionable human rights records that is worrying officials in Washington.

 The World Cup is the planet's most popular sports tournament.
 It's also a chance for Qatar, one of the wealthiest countries in the world, to have a coming-out party on the world stage.

+The AP's investigation shows Qatar left little to chance.
 The surveillance work included having someone pose as a photojournalist to keep tabs on a rival nation's bid and deploying a Facebook honeypot, in which someone posed online as an attractive woman, to get close to a target, a review of the records show.
-Operatives working for Chalker and the Persian Gulf sheikhdom also sought cell phone call logs of at least one top FIFA official ahead of the 2010 vote, a review of the records show.
+Operatives working for Chalker and the Persian Gulf sheikhdom also sought cell phone call logs of at least one top FIFA official ahead of the 2010 vote, the records show.

 Chalker, who opened an office in Doha and had a Qatari government email account, said in a statement provided by a representative that he and his companies would not "ever engage in illegal surveillance."

 Chalker declined requests for an interview or to answer detailed questions about his work for the Qatari government.
-He also claimed that some of the documents reviewed by the AP were forgeries.
+Chalker also claimed that some of the documents reviewed by the AP were forgeries.